 Who We Are:

 Birding by Season is an eco-tour company that opened its doors in Stephenville, Newfoundland in 2018.
 Our year-round tours are led by an experienced local birder who has created quality birding tours and who welcomes the opportunity to introduce birders of all skill levels to this beautiful place.
 We believe in this place and its people and proudly support local businesses and land conservation programs that benefit local bird habitat.
-Further, we commit to acting responsibly, by minimizing disturbance to birds and their habitats when we are in the field.
+Further, we are committed to acting responsibly by practicing the ABA’s Code of Birding Ethics and by minimizing disturbance to birds and their habitats when we are in the field.

 What We Offer:

 We offer guided birding tours that take individuals and small groups on an amazing journey through Southwestern Newfoundland.
 Birding tours can be combined, customized or set up as a private tour and are available in durations of a half day, single day or a series of single days.
 For those looking for a bit more freedom, Do-it-Yourself tour options are available.